open-runtimes/executor/README.md

 OPR_EXECUTOR_DOCKER_HUB_PASSWORD=
 ```

-> `OPR_CONNECTION_STORAGE` takes a DSN string that represents a connection to your storage device.
+> `OPR_EXECUTOR_CONNECTION_STORAGE` takes a DSN string that represents a connection to your storage device.
 If you would like to use your local filesystem, you can use `file://localhost`.
 If using S3 or any other provider for storage, use a DSN of the following format `s3://access_key:access_secret@host:port/bucket_name?region=us-east-1`

 4. Start Docker container: